dotDennis/IDATA2304-G6/docs/workflow_overview.md

   Each major feature was implemented on its own branch (e.g., `sensor-node- implement`, `implement-net`, `tui-implement`), then merged into `main` when complete and reviewed by the other person.
 Sometimes we may have pushed directly to main without a PR, but since we were two on the project, communication was clear between us whenever that happened by accident.
 Meaning we did not have to rollback and PR push it instead.

 - **Communication:**
   We coordinated continuously on Discord, often sending code snippets and asking for opinions.
 Throughout this project we reached out to eachother regarding code or proccess atleast once per day.
-Meaning we had a
+Meaning we had consistent communication.

 - **Sprint Rhythm:**
   - Sprint 1 (Nov 9–14): core entities, TCP layer, and protocol design.